-Routine inspections are required to monitor and verify that cannabis businesses are in accordance with federal laws set forth by governing agencies.
+Routine inspections are required to monitor and verify that cannabis businesses are acting in accordance with federal laws set forth by governing agencies, such as the Cannabis Act and Regulations.
 To help businesses meet federal regulation standards, Health Canada provides information and guidance and reserves the right to conduct an inspection at any time to confirm that these requirements are being met.
 Facts you should know:

-- Health Canada inspects all facilities before a license to sell products is issued.
+Health Canada inspects all facilities before a license to sell cannabis products is issued.

-- If your facility meets the requirements, Health Canada will schedule the first inspection
+If your facility meets the necessary requirements for license issuance, Health Canada will schedule the first inspection.

-When necessary an inspection package is provided to the business.
+When necessary an inspection package is provided to the business to help prepare for the upcoming inspection.
 This package contains the following:

-- Targeted inspection: To verify compliance with particular areas of the ACMPR.
+Targeted inspection: To verify compliance with particular areas of the Cannabis Act & Regulations.

-- Annual inspection: For monitoring and verfification of compliance.
+Annual inspection: For regular monitoring and verification of compliance.

 Licensed producers should renew their license at least three months before expiration.
 For more information on what to expect during inspections, please reference the official guidelines.